GraphicsBlast

 glDrawElements(GL_TRIANGLES, 6, GL_UNSIGNED_INT, 0);

-To do this, right before we draw this particular geometry, we create a new GLM matrix with the glm::mat4 function.
+To do this, right before we make the draw call for this particular model, we create a new 4x4 GLM matrix with the glm::mat4 function.
 GLM initialises the diagonal of the matrix with the value we pass here, so by passing a value of one we create an identity matrix.
-We then translate the matrix into the X axis by 5 units, meaning that the model matrix now represents a translation transformation of this change.
-Any points multiplied by it will undergo this translation.
+We then translate the matrix into the X axis by 5 units, meaning that the model matrix now represents or "encodes" a translation transformation of this change.
+Any points multiplied by this matrix will now undergo this translation.
 We then upload it to the GPU as we did for the other matrices, this time into the third uniform location.

 Updating our vertex shader